danmia/pcapdaemon/README.md

  * node - node name to capture on (exact match) Use either node or nodere but not both and one is required.
  * nodere - node regex to capture on.
 Use either node or nodere but not both and one is required.
+ * interface - an array of interfaces to dump on.
+(Must supply either interface or alias but not both)
- * interface - interface to capture on.
+ * alias - an array of interface aliases to dump on.
+(Must supply either interface or alias but not both)
  * tags - additional metadata for the capture file.
 Comma separated list.
  * bpf - A filter string to capture on
  * customer - Additional metadata field ( not required )